YunanGao/BASOFR/README.md

 * STN - the signal-to-noise ratio
 * smoothness - the smoothness of the functional predictors

+DA_tool.R is the main code for the proposed decision analysis tool.
+This code uses the following libararies and the libararies used in fit_BASOFR_Sim.R:

+* genlasso 1.5
+* coda 0.19-4
+library(coda)
+library(stochvol)

+library(genlasso)
+library(latex2exp)
+library(RColorBrewer)
 To run the fit_BASOFR_Sim.R, Replicate_Figure3.R, and Replicate_SimulationResults.R code, the user will need to set the R working directory as the path of the main_R_code file.

 To run a MCMC with 20000 iterations, fit_BASOFR_Sim.R takes about 40 seconds for sample size 50, 40 seconds for sample size 100, 50 seconds for sample size 500, 7 minutes for sample size 10,000 on a MacBook Pro, 2.6GHz Intel Core i7.